Mahanteshrn/Superstore-Sales-data-visualizations/README.md

 Name of the Project

-•	Superstore sales data visualizations
+•	Superstore sales data visualizations (Only Visualization Part)

-Tool used for analysis
+Tool used for Vizualization

 •	Tableau